Regarding Westbrook

 from behan:

 Edge James has alot of miles on him already.
 He has more touches in his career than backs who have been in the league longer than he has (Tiki, Stephen Davis, Priest, similar #s to Corey Dillon).
 Three of those guys are already breaking down.
 And Edge has a history of knee problems, including one major injury.
-I doubt Indy gives him anything longer than a couple year deal (based on signing bonus, not the "length" of the contract).
+I doubt Indy gives him anything longer than a couple year deal (based on signing bonus, not the "length" of the contract).you make a lot of great points, and don't get me wrong, i enjoy watching westbrook play. i think he's incredibly exciting and a threat to go all the way every time he touches the ball. however, that doesn't eliminate the fact that he does have holes in his game that other true franchise backs do not have.

 It's hard to call Westbrook a "third-down" back when he averaged over 5 YPA when he had a) a FB, b) a change of pace back, c) guards.
 Most successful backs have at least two of the three, for the past two seasons Westie's had none, unless you count Dorsey, and his coach hasn't shown any committment to the run.